 Yael (Iron women): I participated in the Israman competition in Eilat, which is renowned as one of the most challenging "Ironman" competitions.
-So, before the competition, during a vacation with my husband in Eilat... with my trusty bike, of course (laughs), I conquered the uphill climb to Netafim, reached the peaks, and still had another hour to go.
+Before the competition, during a vacation with my husband in Eilat... with my trusty bike, of course [laughs], I reached the Netafim peaks, and still had another hour to go.
 I was all alone... no one crossed my path.
 Even military vehicles were a rare sight.
 The border fence stood to my left, and I couldn't help but wonder if someone might be lurking around the bend.
-That's when I decided it was enough, turned around, and made my way back.
+That's when I decided it was enough, and made my way back.

-The fear of physical harm influences their participation in the space, leading them to seek protection measures such as being accompanied by dogs, utilizing chemical defense, or having a male escort.
+The fear of physical harm leads them to use protective measures like dogs, chemical defenses, or training with a man.

-Yaeli: I mainly run-on trails, which are open spaces, but it's not pleasant to run alone there.
+Yaeli: I mainly run on trails, which are open spaces, but it's not pleasant to run alone there.
 Various people are wandering around... so I prefer to run with my dog.
 There have been incidents, [...]
 I thought to myself, if they catch me now, it could be dangerous since no one knows I'm here.
 Fortunately, my dog was with me.
 He doesn't do anything, just looks intimidating.
 But for me, that provides enough comfort.

 Ruchama: ...In my kibbutz area... we are very close to Bedouin settlements, and my sense of security is not great.
 So, I run with pepper spray.

-Ivonne: There are places where I won't run alone even in the city.
+Ivonne: There are places where I won't run alone, even in the city.
 For instance, near the railway tracks… there are boys that harass…it happens all the time.
-Car honking, comments: where are you running?
+Car honking, comments: Where are you running?
 Who is chasing you?
-And it's very problematic.
+It's very problematic.

-In contrast to the perception of men's movement in the space as relatively safe, women's movement is accompanied by concerns and requires preparedness in response to the politic of the space.
-In addition to the fear of physical harm, there is also anxiety related to the "Little Red Riding Hood" phenomenon.
+While men can move in the space relatively safely, women’s movement creates concerns and requires safety preparations.
+In addition to the fear of physical harm, there is also anxiety of the "Little Red Riding Hood" phenomenon.

 Ayala (marathon runner): Difficult?
 The first trail running session was a nightmare.
 I was terrified of getting left behind and not finding my way back, my sense of direction is terrible.
 There were few women in the group, and none of us were familiar with the terrain.
-We were really dependent on the men, hoping they wouldn't leave us alone.
+We were dependent on the men, hoping they wouldn't leave us alone.

-Shira (Triathalon): In the initial months of joining off-road running... few months?
-It actually took a year, maybe even longer.
-Every night before, I would be plagued by nightmares.
-What if I couldn't keep up with the group?
+Shira (triathlon): In the initial months of off-road running?
+It took a year, maybe even longer.
+Every night before [training], I would be plagued by nightmares.
+What if I couldn't keep up?
 What if I got lost and couldn't find my way back?
-What if I ended up last?
+What if I finished last?
 These thoughts would give me stomach aches, and I would go out feeling immense pressure.

-MIchal, an experienced ultra-marathon runner, suggested that the absence of spatial orientation stems from the organization of public space as predominantly male and due to training practices that have been assigned to and empowered men within the context of military service, rather than solely due to inherent limitations in women's ability to navigate.
+Michal, an experienced ultra-marathon runner, suggested that the absence of spatial orientation stems from the organization of public space as predominantly male and due to training practices that have been used men within the context of military service, rather than inherent limitations in women's navigation abilities.